… Providence: involving divine foresight or intervention. “God’s providential care for each of us.”

 Eventually, after the rough times in the Old Testament, God really did the big thing as reported in the New Testament.

-1 John 4 says: “This is how God showed His love among us: He sent His one and only Son into the world that we might live through Him.
+1 John 4:8 says: “This is how God showed His love among us: He sent His one and only Son into the world that we might live through Him.
 This is love: not that we loved God, but that He loved us and sent His Son as an atoning sacrifice for our sins.”
 By the time of Jesus, “God is Love.”
-These are words said by John in 1 John 4:8.

-I began this foray opining: As to whether God is providential or propitious, I doubt, because I cannot fathom a divine being with a super personality or any type of personality.
+I began this foray opining as to whether God is providential or propitious, I doubt.
+I cannot fathom a divine being with a super personality or any type of personality.
 I have come round to accepting that my own individual experience might awaken me to something Waterman calls “universal love.”
 Love is love whether residing within divine personality or not.
 Some kind of love is better than no love at all.

 The stance I started with above, I admit, is a form of stinginess.
 “God is providential or propitious?
 I doubt.”